-A patch representing Arizona or Florida will again adorn one jersey sleeve and the right side of caps.
-After debuting this design scheme last year in Spring Training, names and numbers on the backs of all jerseys will again feature a sublimated Spring Training design pattern, which includes this year's Cactus and Grapefruit League marks and the silhouetted batter logo.
+A patch representing Arizona or Florida again adorns one jersey sleeve and the right side of caps.
+After debuting this design scheme last year in Spring Training, names and numbers on the backs of all jerseys again feature a sublimated Spring Training design pattern, which includes this year's Cactus and Grapefruit League marks and the silhouetted batter logo.
 These sublimated designs are also found on the bottom side of all caps' visors.

-- The Braves for the first time will sport their tomahawk logo as part of an all-navy cap.
+- The Braves for the first time sport their tomahawk logo as part of an all-navy cap.

 - The Cubs' new alternate cap features their historic Cubbie Bear logo on an all-blue hat.

 - The Indians wear caps with a new colorway (navy visor and crown/red front panel).

 - The Mariners' triton logo makes its debut on the club's new primary spring caps.

 - The Mets return to their interlocking NY logo in orange on an all-blue cap.

 - The Rays bring back the sunburst logo on a new colorway (light blue visor and crown/white front panel).

 - The Yankees introduce two new alternate caps, one with a navy crown/pinstriped visor and one with a grey crown/navy visor.

 It's also time to see those guys who made news by staying put this offseason: Yoenis Cespedes is back with the Mets, Andrew McCutchen with the Pirates (not traded), Jose Bautista with the Blue Jays, Mark Trumbo with the Orioles, Justin Turner, Kenley Jansen and Rich Hill with the Dodgers, Jeremy Hellickson with the Phillies and Carlos Gomez with the Rangers.
 Order the same gear they are wearing.